- Eating real foods will help you increase your protein intake.

-- Tools to reduce cortisol and stress
+- There are tools that reduce cortisol and stress.

 Are you at your best performing weight for your sport or goals?
 Sometimes, in order to gain that extra edge over the competition, athletes find they might need to be a bit lighter (think: triathlete), or a bit heavier (think: defense).
 It can take some tweaking to figure out what body composition makes you feel and perform your best.